 Fast writing isn’t magic — it’s practice!
 It took me years to develop and learn these effective tactics for writing like a bat out of hell, but you can try them all on right now.

-Feel free to combine tactics: Turn off the grammar checker, down a couple glasses of water, fire up Ommwriter or the Hemingway app, and use a text expander app to produce B-minus work.
+Feel free to combine tactics: Turn off the grammar checker, shelve your internal editor, down a couple glasses of water, fire up Ommwriter or the Hemingway app, and use a text expander app to produce B-minus work.

 Chances are you’ll boost your speed many times over, so you can do even more of what you love (hint: writing & making money) every day.

 Ready for the writing to simply pour from you?
 Set your timer and get started!